Cekindo Business International is now InCorp Indonesia. Learn more.

-Permanent Business License (Izin Usaha Tetap – IUT) is a mandatory document for any business activities conducted by foreign-owned (PMA) company in Indonesia.
-Even though it is often mistaken with temporary Principal License (Izin Prinsip), their functions are different.
+Permanent Business License (Izin Usaha Tetap – IUT) is a mandatory document for any business activities conducted by foreign-owned (PMA) companies in Indonesia.
+Even though it is often mistaken with a temporary Principal License (Izin Prinsip), their functions are different.

 A Principle License is acquired during the process of business incorporation as it is one of the prerequisite documents.
 Contrary, only when the process is over, and your business has fulfilled the legal regulations, at this moment you are finally eligible to apply for the permanent business license.
 This includes settling the paid-up capital and accomplished the investment plan.

 PT PMAs conducting business in Indonesia must acquire several business licenses based on the field in which they do business.
 Import licenses, medical distribution licenses, and trademarks belong to the most important ones.